Important COVID-19 travel guidance

 Western women continue to report incidents of verbal and physical harassment by groups of men.
-Such harassment- ranging from sexually suggestive or lewd comments to physical advances and sexual assaults - can occur any time or anywhere, but most frequently has taken place in crowded areas such as market places, railway stations, buses, public streets and sporting events.
-There has been an increase in sexual attacks against females in tourist areas.
+Harassment - ranging from sexually suggestive or lewd comments to physical advances and sexual assaults - most frequently happens in crowded areas such as market places, railway stations, buses and sporting events but can happen anywhere.
+There has been an increase in sexual assaults against women in tourist areas.
 There have been reports of drinks being spiked with drugs in bars and restaurants in southern beach resorts.
 Be careful about taking drinks from strangers at bars and restaurants, and don’t leave drinks unattended.
 Women should take particular care when travelling alone or in small groups, and carry a personal alarm.

 Credit card fraud is a risk for visitors.
 Use cash wherever possible and only use ATMs attached to banks or major hotels.
 Don’t lose sight of your credit card if you use it.
 Some travelers experience problems using their cards on arrival in Sri Lanka when their banks’ automated fraud protection system blocks transactions.
 It may be possible to avoid this by informing your bank in advance of your intended travel arrangements.
 There are plenty of money-changers in tourist areas if you want to change cash.

-There have been reports of thefts from hotels and guesthouses.
+There have been reports of thefts from hotels and guesthouses and of some street crime targeting tourists (e.g. bags being snatched by criminals on mopeds/motorbikes).
 You should take precautions to safeguard your valuables, especially passports and money.